Extensive Experience Meeting Client Expectations

-A landlord sued their tenant in District Court.
-Attorney Garrison moved to dismiss the claim because the landlord had no jurisdiction to make a claim against Joe’s Client.
-In other words, the landlord sued the wrong party and Attorney Garrison assured his Client was properly protected.
+A landlord sued Attorney Garrison's Client.
+Attorney Garrison moved to dismiss the claim because the landlord had no jurisdiction to make a claim against his Client.
+The Court agreed with Attorney Garrison and dismissed the claim and Attorney Garrison assured his Client was properly protected.

 Local Business Received what it was Owed

-A small construction company was being denied payment on services rendered.
-Following negotiations and despite threats from the purchaser to sue Client, purchaser paid their bill and some of the Client's legal fees.
+Attorney Garrison's Client, a small business, was being denied payment on services rendered.
+Following negotiations and despite threats to sue the Client, the purchaser paid their bill and some of Client's legal fees.

 No Guarantee of Results.
 Some of the case summaries and reports of past results describe past matters handled for clients of Attorney Garrison; these are meant only to provide information to the public about the activities and experience of Attorney Garrison.
 They are not meant to be a guarantee that the same or similar results can be obtained in every matter undertaken by Attorney Garrison.
 You must not assume that a similar result can be obtained in a legal matter of interest to you.
 The outcome of a particular matter can depend on a variety of factors—including the specific factual and legal circumstances, the ability of opposing counsel, and, often, unexpected developments beyond the control of any client or lawyer.